Okita0512/Quantum_Dynamics/README.md

 ======================

-Updated on 01/26/2025: uploaded some results with Lindbladian description of the cavity loss, see the "Lindbladian Loss" file.
+Updated on 01/26/2025: uploaded some results with Lindbladian description of the cavity loss, see the "Lindblad Loss" file.